calblueprint/dream-rails/docs/setup.md

 6. Install Watchman `brew install watchman`

-7. Run `rails s` to start the server
+7. cd into dream-rails and run `rails s` to start the server

-8. On another terminal window, run `npm start` to start the application
+8. On another terminal window, cd into dream-mobile and run `npm install` to install all the gems.
+Then, run `npm start` to start the application.